 The answer is as simple as it could be – use your phone.

 The latest models of smartphones have excellent quality cameras with lots of tools and features to make your vacation photos look awesome.
 Plus, there was never a better time to find quality equipment and add-ons to complete your kit at rates that won’t break the bank.

 Why Using Your Phone Camera Is a Good Idea?

-Travel photography is a special kind of art, which aims both to depict gorgeous, unique, and distinctive locations and transmit the spirit of the places where the photographer was lucky to get.
+Travel photography and videography is a special kind of art, which aims both to depict gorgeous, unique, and distinctive locations and transmit the spirit of the places where the photographer or filmmaker was lucky to get.
 Your phone camera can manage either of these tasks.

 The advantages of taking travel pics with a phone camera are many, here are some of them:

 - Your phone is always with you, so it’s impossible to forget to take a camera with you;